GemTalk/Sparkle/Documentation/SparkleInstall.md

 Variable values are hidden by default.
 To see the details of frame variables, expand the drop town immediately under the header.
 Selecting individual variables will add inspector panes to the right.

-#### Continue, Terminate, and step
+#### Continue, Terminate, and stepping

 The Stack Pane/Debugger has two buttons under the header; a green arrow (continue execution) and a red X (terminate execution).
-Individual frame method panes include three icons on the left side: Step into, Step through blocks, and Step over.
+Individual frame method panes include four icons on the left side: Step into, Step through blocks, Step over, and Restart frame.
 These allow control over stepping through code.

-#### Process List
+### Process List

 You can open a Process List Explorer (purple header), from the Sparkle Connections Launcher Processes button.
 The Process List Browser allows you to view running Smalltalk  GsProcess instances within your Gem.
 The green arrows allow you to see information about the GsProcess.
 You may also open a debugger on any of these processes by selecting the pause button (two vertical bars within a circle).